Verace/ACeDB2Java/README.md

 the ACeDB saceclient interface (refs. below) to fully exploit the system.

-This software is © Kemin Zhou and Pól Ua Laoínecháin (2014) and distributed under the Affero GPL V3.
+Distributed under the Affero GPL V3.